Amazing Vegan Cannoli Recipe (Baked)

 - Dairy free yogurt: I used a pretty soft yogurt, Forager Project.
 I wouldn’t recommend a thick creamy yogurt, like coconut.
 This is our egg replacement.

-- Vegan ricotta filling: This is a mixture of vegan butter, powdered sugar, and a touch of dairy free yogurt.
+- Vegan ricotta filling: This is a mixture of vegan ricotta, powdered sugar, and a touch of vanilla and cinnamon.

 - Chocolate chips